rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to find the sum of the numbers in two linked list.
 Refer to Day27/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to find a valid triangle pair.
 Refer to Day27/Problem 2.pdf for detailed information.

+## Day 28
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is related to find the pair of 4 numbers of a particular sum.
+Refer to Day28/Problem 1.pdf for more information regarding the problem.

+2. The problem is related to find the minimum sum of a falling path through A. Refer to Day28/Problem 2.pdf for detailed information.